daddeptr/ProgrammingAssignment2/Examples.md

 The following function calculates the inverse of the special "matrix" created with the above function.
-However, it first checks to see if the mean has already been calculated.
-If so, it `get`s the mean from the cache and skips the computation.
-Otherwise, it calculates the inverse of the matrix and sets the value of the mean in the cache via the `compinv` function.
+However, it first checks to see if the inverse has already been calculated.
+If so, it `get`s the inverse from the cache and skips the computation.
+Otherwise, it calculates the inverse of the matrix and sets the value in the cache via the `compinv` function.

 	cacheSolve <- function(x, ...) {